romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 Note that the term “pyrigarnites” was coined here by [Vogel (1967)](https://repository.naturalis.nl/pub/505641).
 Due to their resemblance to eclogites and the lack of Plg, the pyrigarnites have also been referred to as eclogites _sensu lato_ in the Cabo Ortegal literature (_e.g._, Galán and Marcos, 2000), to distinguish them from the main *Concepenido* eclogites, which are the aim of **Stops 2.4** and **2.5**.
 Pyrigarnites are sometimes referred to as Grt clinopyroxenites or more specifically low-Mg Grt clinopyroxenites.
 More recently, they have been classified as "arclogites", a term that also encompasses pyribolites (Px-Amp), Gry pyroxenites, and others rocks typically formed in arc-root settings (see [Ducea _et al._, 2021](https://doi.org/10.1016/j.earscirev.2020.103375)).

 The Si-poor Fe-Ti-rich rocks exhibit a strong planolinear texture (LS tectonites, **Fig. 6.2.1**).
 Here, the pyrigranites show a penetrative foliation with no development of structures such as transposed foliations or lineations, folds or boudins.
 However, lenses and boudins of pyrigarnites are commonly found embedded in the Opx-free garnet granulites (see examples in **Section 4**).
-These rocks show ample evidence of plastic deformation (dislocation creep), including microstructures developped within grains (**REF***) and strong preferential crystallographic orientations in the main minerals (**Fig. 6.2.2**).
+These rocks show ample evidence of plastic deformation (dislocation creep), including microstructures developped within grains (Puelles, 2004) and strong preferential crystallographic orientations in the main minerals (**Fig. 6.2.2**).
 Spectacular examples of trondhjemitic veins cutting the tectonic foliation are also observed in the pyrigarnites, although not in this outcrop (**Fig. 4.X**).

-> NOTE Marco: Add missing REF.

 <img src="cabo-ortegal/fieldguide_figures/day2-01.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>